 Watson throws 5 TDs, 3 to Fuller; Texans top Falcons 53-32

-Watson throws 5 TDs, 3 to Fuller; Texans top Falcons 53-32Houston Texans wide receiver Will Fuller, left, is hit by Atlanta Falcons cornerback Isaiah Oliver after a catch during the second half of an NFL football game Sunday, Oct.
+APTOPIX Falcons Texans FootballHouston Texans quarterback Deshaun Watson (4) is lifted by teammate Nick Martin (66) as they celebrate a touchdown against the Atlanta Falcons during the first half of an NFL football game Sunday, Oct.
 6, 2019, in Houston.
-(AP Photo/Michael Wyke)
+(AP Photo/Eric Christian Smith)

 A week after scoring a season-low 10 points in a loss to Carolina, Watson and Houston's offense bounced back on a day he was 28 of 33 and became the first player to top 400 yards passing against the Falcons since Week 16 of 2012.